aidev13/code-quiz/README.md

 * The URL of the GitHub repository, with a unique name and a readme describing the project.

 ---
+## Notes

+GIVEN I am taking a code quiz
+WHEN I click the start button
+THEN a timer starts and I am presented with a question WHEN I answer a question
+THEN I am presented with another question
+WHEN I answer a question incorrectly
+THEN time is subtracted from the clock
+WHEN all questions are answered or the timer reaches 0 THEN the game is over
+WHEN the game is over
+THEN I can save my initials and my score*

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.